Graham County Vehicle Impound Guide

 Once you have your car back, take these steps:

-- Report damage to impound lot manager: Notify the impound lot manager of any damage as soon as possible.
-Document your communication with them.
+• Report Any Damage to the Lot Manager in Writing: Notify the impound lot manager of any damage as soon as possible and document your communication in writing.

 (Disclaimer: This information is for general guidance only and does not constitute legal advice.
 Consult with an attorney for advice specific to your situation.)